24 Regionalization

 Code

-/Users/knaaptime/Dropbox/projects/geosnap/geosnap/visualize/mapping.py:170: UserWarning: `proplot` is not installed.
+/Users/knaaptime/miniforge3/envs/urban_analysis/lib/python3.12/site-packages/geosnap/visualize/mapping.py:171: UserWarning: `proplot` is not installed.
 Falling back to matplotlib

 warn("`proplot` is not installed.
 Falling back to matplotlib")

-Rather than searching for unique types, regardless of where they are in the study area (which is what general clustering algorithms focus on), regionalization algorithms arguable search for unique places in the study area, where uniqueness is defined by the concentration of attribute similarity in space.
+Rather than searching for unique types, regardless of where they are in the study area (which is what general clustering algorithms focus on), regionalization algorithms arguably search for unique places in the study area, where uniqueness is defined by the concentration of attribute similarity in space.
 That is, we are looking for places that are geographically distinct from their neighbors, where members of a single region are relatively similar to one another, but distinctly different from those nearby.

 To operationalize these concepts, we leverage the notion of a geosilhouette, which blends the roles of geographic and attribute similarity into a single metric.
 There are two types of geosilhouettes, depending on whether we are most interested in differences between region cores (path silhouettes) or region boundaries (boundary silhouettes)